 If you discover that your settings weren’t quite right, you can close the new Finale document and try again—the original MIDI file is unaffected by Finale’s transcription efforts.
 Or, for smaller sectional changes, use the Retranscribe function.

-Playback Controls.
-To export a specific region, in the Playback Controls, select Observe Playback Region when saving to MIDI or audio file, and the specify the region you would like to export in the options above.
+Playback Settings dialog box, select Observe Playback Region when saving to MIDI or audio file, and the specify the region you would like to export in the options above.

 Be sure to specify other important playback options in the Playback/Record Options dialog box (choose Window > Playback Controls; click the expand arrow; click Playback/Record Options).
 Remember that you are exporting a MIDI file, text and layout will not be retained in this format.